luckydizzier/Facturon/PROMPT_LOG.md

 Added invoice and invoice item seeding plus additional mock products, suppliers, units, groups, rates, and payment methods.
 ## [orchestrator_agent] Wire up startup and UI display
 Injected MainWindow and MainViewModel via dependency injection, logged UI startup, and simplified MainWindow layout to host InvoiceListView only.
+## [ui_agent] Fix MainWindow resource loading and layout
+Ensured MainWindow.xaml is compiled as a resource by linking Views in the WPF csproj, added missing code-behind, and restored the view layout with InvoiceListView and InvoiceDetailView bindings.